-Coronavirus crisis: Union Home Minister asks Chief Ministers to strictly follow lockdown guidelines
+Coronavirus crisis: HM Amit Shah asks Chief Ministers to strictly follow lockdown guidelines

 Tamil Nadu seals border with Andhra amid coronavirus outbreak

 In an interaction with the Chief Ministers, PM Modi said, "The 'Do Gaj Doori' must be made into a mantra.
 We have to keep spreading this message.
-In the same way, we have ensure that all sport face masks or face covers and this should become a major way of our lives."
+In the same way, we have ensured that all sport face masks or face covers and this should become a major way of our lives."